10 Steps for Creating an Effective Proposal

 Send a contract soon after you receive a favorable decision from the client.
 The client will be assured that they remain a priority and that you continue to focus on serving them.
 You can even create a draft contract to bring to the initial meeting in case your client accepts your proposal at its conclusion and wants to review the agreement.

 Your proposal should include enough details to allow it to stand on its own.
-The delicate balance for which you must strive is providing enough information to allow for a decision while keeping the proposal's length short enough so as to not dissuade the client from reading the entire item.
+The delicate balance to strive for is providing enough information to allow for a decision while keeping the proposal's length short enough so as to not dissuade the client from reading the entire document.
 By following these steps, you can get ahead of the competition by closing more deals, making larger sales, and increasing your number of clients.